openstack/horizon/doc/source/topics/settings.rst

 These three settings should be configured if you are deploying Horizon with SSL.
 The values indicated in the default ``local_settings.py.example`` file are generally safe to use.

+When CSRF_COOKIE_SECURE or SESSION_COOKIE_SECURE are set to True, these attributes help protect the session cookies from cross-site scripting.

 .. _pluggable-settings-label: